-The sad truth is, “free to good home” is often a death sentence or an existence of pure pain and misery for your pet.
+The sad truth is, “free to good home” often means a death sentence or a life of pure pain and misery for your pet.
 And you’ll never even know it.

 If, in your mind, there really is no alternative, it’s going to require a little work on your part to do what’s best for your pet.
 Here are a few ideas that will help you find the best, most loving, safest home for a little creature that is depending on you to do right by it: